 Income taxes can be affected by estimates of whether, and within which jurisdictions, future earnings will occur and how and when cash is repatriated to the United States, combined with other aspects of an overall income tax strategy.
 Additionally, taxing jurisdictions could retroactively disagree with our tax treatment of certain items, and some historical transactions have income tax effects going forward.
 Accounting rules require these future effects to be evaluated using current laws, rules and regulations, each of which can change at any time and in an unpredictable manner.
-Our first quarter effective income tax rate was 32.5%, which is 200 basis points higher than the 30.5% rate experienced in the prior year first quarter.
-This increase is mainly attributed to the domestic orientation of our recent TransCore acquisition, which decreases the relative percentage of our business in lower tax jurisdictions.
+Our third quarter effective income tax rate was 33.8%, which is 570 basis points higher than the 28.1% rate experienced in the prior year third quarter.
+This increase is mainly attributed to the current domestic concentration of our recent TransCore acquisition, which decreases the relative percentage of our business in lower tax jurisdictions, as well as a one time credit in the prior-year third quarter of approximately \$0.9 million from a research and development tax credit study related to prior years.

-The evaluation of the carrying value of goodwill and indefinite-lived intangibles is required to be performed annually.
+The evaluation of the carrying value of goodwill and indefinite-lived intangibles is required to be performed at least annually.
 We perform this analysis during our fourth quarter.